 How do we experience more happiness in the here and now?
 Positive psychology interventions have been shown to create deeper sustained feelings of happiness over weeks and months.

 I want to share two examples of simple interventions that could work for you and you can do them as part of your work life.
 After all, we spend on average 90,000 hours of our lives working, so we should be deepening our happiness relationship at work, as Diener described with his four ingredients.

 If we use our happiness formula correctly, we should find that we are more productive: we sell more if we work in sales, we become better organisational citizens, we are more creative and flexible and can overcome problems or challenges more readily.
 Who wouldn’t want more of that at work?
 It means we are naturally going to shine without having to push for a promotion or pay rise; the success will come from having a more maintainable happiness relationship with our work.

 Gratitude.
 What went well that week?
 At the end of the week, write down three things that went well — not three things you completed, but actually where you felt positive about the outcome, no matter or how big or small.
 Notice how this makes you feel?
 Does it perhaps reframe a tougher week when you know there were still positive wins, no matter how small?

 Generosity.
 Creating acts of kindness within your workplace.
 By doing small acts of kindness for colleagues it promotes connections both within ourselves and others we work with, and it becomes contagious.
-Do not worry if you are a freelancer or work remotely.
-Action for Happiness promotes the 10 Keys to happier living and at the beginning of each month have a downloadable acts of kindness calendar where you can share with friends to see how many you can tick off.
+Most of us work remotely since the pandemic – Action for Happiness promotes the 10 Keys to happier living and, at the beginning of each month, have a downloadable Acts of Kindness calendar where you can share with friends or colleagues to see how many you can tick off.